 But, as with any tool in your unified communications arsenal, the Zoom app is not immune to problems with audio and video.
 Today we'll address some of common problems you may encounter with the audio side of Zoom.

-Common Zoom Meeting audio issues
+Common Zoom Meeting audio issues and how to fix them

 The most common Zoom issues that affect audio input and output are:

-A faulty microphone or speaker setup
+Faulty microphone or speaker setup

 - Ensuring your speaker is turned on

-- Try using earphones
+- Try using earphones or a different device

 Slow or unreliable internet connection